kosarev/tproc/README.md

 of the corresponding definition.

 Note that tproc only expands input on request, and not as it reads and processes the definitions.
-For this reason, the definitions may come in any order that fits best for your needs.
+Because of this, the definitions may come in any order as seems best for your needs.

 Whitespace just before and just after definition bodies is stripped, so all the three definitions in the example produce